aiidateam/aiida-core/docs/source/scheduler/index.rst

 When asking a scheduler to allocate some nodes/machines for a given job, we have to specify some job resources, such as the number of required nodes or the numbers of MPI processes per node.

 Unfortunately, the way of specifying this information is different on different clusters.
-In AiiDA, this is implemented in different subclasses of the :py:class:`aiida.scheduler.datastructures.JobResource` class.
+In AiiDA, this is implemented in different subclasses of the :py:class:`aiida.schedulers.datastructures.JobResource` class.
 The subclass that should be used is given by the scheduler, as described in the previous section.

 The interfaces of these subclasses are not all exactly the same.
 Instead, specifying the resources is similar to writing a scheduler script.
-All classes define at least one method, :meth:`get_tot_num_mpiprocs <aiida.scheduler.datastructures.JobResource.get_tot_num_mpiprocs>`, that returns the total number of MPI processes requested.
+All classes define at least one method, :meth:`get_tot_num_mpiprocs <aiida.schedulers.datastructures.JobResource.get_tot_num_mpiprocs>`, that returns the total number of MPI processes requested.

-In the following, the different :class:`JobResource <aiida.scheduler.datastructures.JobResource>` subclasses are described:
+In the following, the different :class:`JobResource <aiida.schedulers.datastructures.JobResource>` subclasses are described:

 .. contents ::
     :local:

 .. note::
-    you can manually load a `specific` :class:`JobResource <aiida.scheduler.datastructures.JobResource>` subclass by directly importing it, e..g.
+    you can manually load a `specific` :class:`JobResource <aiida.schedulers.datastructures.JobResource>` subclass by directly importing it, e..g.
     ::

-        from aiida.scheduler.datastructures import NodeNumberJobResource
+        from aiida.schedulers.datastructures import NodeNumberJobResource

     However, in general, you will pass the fields to set directly to the :meth:`set_option <aiida.orm.nodes.process.calculation.calcjob.CalcJobNode.set_option>` method of a :class:`CalcJobNode <aiida.orm.nodes.process.calculation.calcjob.CalcJobNode>` object with the ``resources`` key.
 For instance::